Joro (song)

-"Joro" is a song recorded by Nigerian singer-songwriter Wizkid, released on October 1, 2019, by Starboy Records and RCA as part of the promotional singles for his fourth studio album, Made in Lagos (2020).
-Produced by Northboi, the track is a mid-tempo Afrobeat song that blends pulsating rhythms with Wizkid's signature melodies and smooth vocals.
+"Joro" is a song by Nigerian singer-songwriter Wizkid, released on 1 October 2019, by Starboy Records and RCA as part of the promotional singles for his fourth studio album, Made in Lagos (2020).
+Produced by Northboi, the track is a mid-tempo Afrobeats song that blends pulsating rhythms with Wizkid's signature melodies and smooth vocals.

 The song's lyrics explore love, devotion, and sensuality themes, set against a vibrant instrumental backdrop.
 Its title, "Joro", is a Yoruba word that loosely translates to "forever" or "enjoyment", which is reflected in the romantic tone of the song.

 The accompanying music video was directed by Adriaan Louw and features Wizkid alongside Georgia Curtis.
 It broke records on Vevo and YouTube in Nigeria, garnering almost 10 million views within its first month.
 In 2022, the track received Gold certification in Canada, signifying over 40,000 units sold in sales.
-The track also continues to perform strongly on YouTube, amassing over 291 million views, placing it among the most-watched African music videos.
-The music video for the song received nominations at The Headies Award 2020, including Song Of The Year.
+The track also continues to perform strongly on YouTube, amassing over 291 million views and being amongst the most-watched African music videos.
+"Joro" received nominations at The Headies 2020, including Song of the Year.

 Background and release

-On June 17, 2019, Wizkid announced the upcoming release of his single "Joro" on his social media accounts.
+On 17 June 2019, Wizkid announced the upcoming release of his single "Joro" on his social media accounts.
 The announcement included snippets of the song, its visuals, and the cover art.
 Prior to this, he had hinted at releasing new music, generating anticipation among fans ahead of Nigeria's Independence Day.
 Posts shared on platforms like Instagram and Twitter, including a tweet expressing appreciation for his supporters and mentioning the release of new music, garnered attention from his followers.
 The announcement generated significant engagement from fans and artists, who shared their anticipation on social media.
 Some fans commented on the teaser visuals, describing them as visually appealing, while others speculated about the song's themes and its potential link to Wizkid's forthcoming album, Made in Lagos.

-"Joro" was released on October 1, 2019, aligning with Nigeria's Independence Day.
+"Joro" was released on 1 October 2019, aligning with Nigeria's Independence Day.
 The release served as one of the promotional singles to Wizkid's fourth studio album, Made in Lagos.